Jamienie/Jamienie.github.io/_posts/2018-09-14-first-blog-post.md

 ![images]({{ site.baseurl }}/images/counted.png)

-The list in Python is a very powerful tool and there are a lot more to explore on List.
+The list in Python is a very powerful tool and there are a lot more to explore.
-I am very happy to share some of the methods there.
-I hope you enjoyed it.
+I am very happy to share some of the methods here.